 Deborah James, Director, International Programs

-Deborah James has over fifteen years of expertise working on issues of trade and democratic global governance.
+Deborah James has over twenty years of expertise working on issues of trade and democratic global governance.
 At CEPR, her work focuses on the World Trade Organization, the International Monetary Fund, and US policy towards Latin America.
 Prior to CEPR, she was the Director of the WTO Program of Public Citizen's Global Trade Watch, where she worked to inform civil society and governments worldwide about the potential impacts of the WTO's proposed Doha Round expansion.